spcourse/website/_schedules/Scientific Programming/index.md

   - This is a good place to work on your assignments and get immediate help.
   - This is the main place where you can meet other students.
   - If you can not make it to the tutorial you can book an appointment to get online help during the sessions.
+    - This is meant for occasional use, not as a structural replacement for physically going to the tutorials.
+As such, there a limited slots available throughout the week.
     - Book an appointment here: [book online tutorial slot](https://outlook.office365.com/owa/calendar/UniversiteitvanAmsterdam1@Amsuni.onmicrosoft.com/bookings/s/YkpwFIJMMkqDLSs-Fd-dhw2)
     - At the moment of your appointment you can join here: [join online tutorial on zoom](https://uva-live.zoom.us/j/87393415014)
 - Forum (online): We use Ed as an online discussion platform.
 Here you can discuss the assignments with other students and also the staff.